dashingsoft/pyarmor/docs/reference/errors.rst

 - **Operation did not complete successfully because the file contains a virus or is potentially unwanted software question**

   It's caused by Windows Defender, not Pyarmor.
-I'm sure Pyarmor is safe, but it uses some technics which let anti-virtus tools make wrong decision.
+I'm sure Pyarmor is safe, but it uses some techniques which let anti-virus tools make wrong decision.
 The solutions what I thought of

   1. Check documentation of Windows Defender
   2. Ask question in MSDN